Are you taking the lead as an entrepreneur?

 Stick to your vision, and be firm as a leader and a budding entrepreneur with exactly what you would or would not do for your business.

 -How fair are you?

 Now, this isn’t a question of your skin colour.
 Though it does affect many people’s career graphs all over the world.
 Ensure you are not enabling that.
 Do not hire or evaluate employees based on colour, race, or just because they share the same hometown as yours.
 Even while encouraging your employees, you have to be wary of those who have a brown nose.
 Some of the most valuable employees, just come in, do their work and leave.
 It’s easy to miss them, and not show them you value them in time.

 You may not be able to get along with everyone on a personal note.
 Do not let that come in your way.
 Gauge the work they are doing/ or have the potential to do for you, and lead them accordingly.
 People who moderately procrastinate, or sometimes seem hard to tame, may be very talented, and that guy who comes at 9:00 am sharp and leaves at 5:00 pm sharp, may not necessarily be the most efficient of the lot.
 Keep the exceptions in mind, because when you are just starting a company every salary you pay is of great importance to your business.

 Ensure you have strict policies on sensitive things like sexual harassment, maternity leaves, etc. Especially, while you’re running a start-up, every employee is valuable to you, and any black mark in the way your organisation works could lead to a steep downfall.

-Bill Gross, the founder of Idealab, says on a Ted Talk (Link below), that timing is the single most important factor in the success of a business.
-This means some times you need to grab an opportunity when it comes your way, or let go of a feature on your app when you know the time for it has passed.
+Bill Gross, the founder of Idealab, says in a Ted Talk (Link below), that timing is the single most important factor in the success of a business.
+This means sometimes you need to grab an opportunity when it comes your way or let go of a feature on your app when you know the time for it has passed.

 Observe your failures and fix them in time, this makes you seem like the open leader people want to approach with their ideas, which could be the next big thing.